 Snapping, cracking and popping are noises you might expect to hear from your morning bowl of cereal, but not during or after a workout.
-Most of the time, cracking sounds from your elbow are simply normal sounds associated with movement.
-Cracking elbows usually do not require treatment, but if it is accompanied by pain or swelling, seek medical evaluation before you resume exercise.
+Most of the time, elbow cracking or popping sounds are simply normal sounds associated with movement.
+Cracking or popping elbows usually do not require treatment, but if the sound is accompanied by pain or swelling, seek medical evaluation before you resume exercise.

 A buildup of gasses in the synovial fluid in your elbow joint can cause cracking or popping sounds after a workout as the pressure in the joint is released by flexing, stretching or moving it.
-Popping or cracking of your elbow can either result from friction as your bones, tendons or ligaments rub together or if there is a loss of cartilage, which happens if you have osteoarthritis.
-Falling during a workout, or using improper lifting techniques with weights or presses can also cause a dislocated elbow, which might make a noise when the dislocation occurs.
+Popping or cracking of your elbow can either result from friction as your bones, tendons or ligaments rub together or if there is a loss of cartilage, which happens if you have elbow osteoarthritis.
+This condition is often accompanied by a painful grinding in your elbow and progressive loss of elbow range of motion.

 Elbow cracking or popping sounds caused by the buildup of gasses in the synovial fluid do not require any special treatment.
 They are a normal side effect of moving your joint during a workout.
 If you have osteoarthritis, you might consider taking an anti-inflammatory medication such as ibuprofen before working out, or doctors might prescribe a corticosteroid to reduce swelling that causes bones in the elbow to rub together and make noises.

 Alternative medicine practices such as chiropractic treatments and acupuncture might help reduce elbow cracking from working out, although if you are considering alternative medicine treatments first seek your physician's approval.